Can repeating and non-repeating FRBs be drawn from the same population?: Single source rate

 Consider a single population of FRB progenitors, with a volumetric source density $n_{\rm src}$ and an energy dependent\footnote{If the bursts are beamed, the quoted energies should be understood as isotropic-equivalent values.
 When the emission is isotropically distributed over time and the beaming fraction is constant and energy-independent, the observed burst rate per source is simply reduced by a constant factor $f_b<1$ relative to the intrinsic rate (see, e.g., \citealt{Beniamini2025}).
 However, if the effective beaming varies between sources - for example, due to rotation of a localized emission region (e.g., a polar cap) that only intersects the observer's line of sight for part of the spin period - then the observed rates can vary significantly depending on the alignment of the spin axis and line of sight (see Appendix A.2 in \citealt{BK2025}).
 This naturally leads to a spread in inferred burst rates and corresponding source number densities, as discussed in \S \ref{sec:varyrate}.} rate of bursts per source \footnote{While some studies in the literature use the same notation as in Eq. \ref{FRB-rate}, others define instead $\mathcal{R}(>E_{\nu})\propto E_{\nu}^{\gamma}$.
 One should use caution when comparing the values of $\gamma$ from different works.},

-for $E_{\rm min}<E_{\nu}<E_{\rm c}$ and $\gamma>1$, where $E_{\nu}$ is the energy per unit frequency. $E_*$ is the energy used for the normalization of the rate per source.
+for $E_{\rm min}<E_{\nu}<E_{\rm c}$ and $\gamma>1$, where $E_{\nu}$ is the energy per unit frequency, $E_{\rm c}$ is the maximum burst energy per source\footnote{Some authors have fit the burst distribution with a functional form of a Schechter function: $d\mathcal{R}/dE_{\nu}\propto (E_{\nu}/E_{\rm c})^{-\gamma}e^{-E_{\nu}/E_{\rm c}}$.
+In that case $E_{\rm c}$ is the energy marking the transition from the PL distribution to the exponential cut-off.} and, in anticipation of \S \ref{sec:varyrate}, we use two subscripts for the normalization rate, $\mathcal{R}_{\rm 0,*}$, the first referring to the activity level of the source (0 denoting the most common and inactive sources or the only sources in the case of a single source activity level explored in this section), and the second to the burst energy at which the normalization is taken. $E_*$ is an energy used for the normalization of the rate per source.
 Throughout the majority of this work we choose $E_{\rm *}=E_{\rm c}$ (an exception to this is discussed in \S \ref{sec:correlationb}).